Parameter inference and nonequilibrium identification for Markovian systems based on coarse-grained observations: Abstract

 \section{Abstract}

 Most experiments can only detect a set of coarse-grained clusters of a molecular system, while the internal microstates are often inaccessible.
-Here, based on a sufficient long coarse-grained trajectory, we obtain a set of sufficient statistics which extracts all statistic information of coarse-grained observations.
-Based on these sufficient statistics, we completely solve the problems of parameter inference and nonequilibrium identification for a general Markovian system with an arbitrary number of microstates and arbitrary coarse-grained partitioning.
-Our nonequilibrium criterion generalizes the one obtained in [J. Chem.
+Here, based on an infinitely long coarse-grained trajectory, we obtain a set of sufficient statistics which extracts all statistic information of coarse-grained observations.
+Based on these sufficient statistics, we set up a theoretical framework of parameter inference and nonequilibrium identification for a general Markovian system with an arbitrary number of microstates and arbitrary coarse-grained partitioning.
+Our framework can identify whether the sufficient statistics are enough for empirical estimation of all unknown parameters and we can also provide a quantitative criterion that reveals nonequilibrium.
+Our nonequilibrium criterion generalizes the one obtained [J. Chem.
 Phys.
-132:041102 (2010)] for a three-state system with two coarse-grained clusters, and is much superior to the classical criterion based on autocorrelation functions.
+132:041102 (2010)] for a three-state system with two coarse-grained clusters, and is capable of detecting a larger nonequilibrium region compared to the classical criterion based on autocorrelation functions.

-\emph{Introduction} --- A mesoscopic molecular system is widely modelled as a Markov process with a large number of microstates.
-In experiments, it often occurs that only a set of coarse-grained clusters can be detected, while the internal microstates of the system are often blurred or inaccessible.
-For instance, in live-cell imaging, one can obtain the time trace of the copy number of a protein in a single cell; however, it is difficult to determine whether the gene is in an active or an inactive state \cite{golding2005real}.
+\emph{Introduction} --- Mesoscopic molecular systems are widely modeled as a Markov process with a large number of microstates \cite{cornish2013fundamentals, sakmann2013single, golding2005real}.
+In experiments, it often occurs that only a set of coarse-grained clusters can be detected, while the internal microstates of the system are often inaccessible or indistinguishable.
+For instance, using live-cell imaging, one can obtain the time trace of the copy number of a protein in a single cell; however, it is difficult to determine whether the gene is in an active or an inactive state \cite{golding2005real}.
 Due to the inability to accurately identify all microstates, the data obtained is usually the time trace of some coarse-grained states, which only retain a small degrees of freedom of the system \cite{seifert2019stochastic, esposito2012stochastic, teza2020exact}.
 Other well-known examples of partial observations include ion channel opening \cite{sakmann2013single}, molecular docking and undocking to a sensor \cite{skoge2013chemical}, and flagellar motor switches \cite{berg2003rotary}.